secure-software-engineering/phasar/README.md

 An example call would be:

-`$ main -m path/to/your/main.ll -D ifds-solvertest`
+`$ phasar -m path/to/your/main.ll -D ifds-solvertest`

 to run an IFDS solver test on the IR code contained in main.ll.